 Kidney stones may be diagnosed through X-rays, including a KUB (Kidney–Ureter-Bladder) X-Ray, CT scans, ultrasounds or through an intravenous pyelogram (IVP).
 With an IVP, a patient undergoes a series of X-rays before being given intravenous contast that is filtered and excreted by the kidneys.
 As the contrast is excreted by the kidneys, the urinary system can be visualized through additional X-rays.

 Kidney and ureteral stones are treated with a variety of procedures.
 Patients with small stones who have few symptoms may be observed to see if they can pass the stones on their own.

 Extracorporeal Shock Wave Lithotripsy (ESWL)

-Ureteroscopy with laser lithotripsy or extracorporeal shock wave lithotripsy (ESWL) are performed in the Urology Surgery Center of Colorado (USCC).
+Ureteroscopy with laser lithotripsy or extracorporeal shock wave lithotripsy (ESWL) are performed in the Urology Surgery Center of Colorado (USCC) located at TUCC in north Denver.
 Our surgeons provide patients with the most technologically advanced treatment in our convenient, comfortable ambulatory surgery center.
 Cases of kidney and ureteral stones rise during summer months.
-Same day appointments are available at TUCC for many kidney and ureteral stone patients.
+Same day appointments are available at TUCC for many patients.
 Click here to request an appointment if you are suffering from symptoms of kidney or ureteral stones.